 Just a four-hour drive from Cape Town through the scenic Karoo along the Route 62 or 2-hours' drive from George over the majestic Swartberg Pass, De Bergkant Lodge is the oasis of Prince Albert waiting to welcome you from its position at the foot of the Swartberg Mountains.

-Take your book (yes, that one you have been meaning to read for months), pack your hiking boots, bring your pet (De Bergkant Lodge is #petfriendly) and most definitely pack your bathing suit to make the most of the Lodge’s two pools, sauna and room service masseuse for your own private spa experience.
+Take your book (yes, that one you have been meaning to read for months), pack your hiking boots, bring your pet (De Bergkant Lodge is #PetFriendly) and most definitely pack your bathing suit to make the most of the Lodge’s three pools, sauna and room service masseuse for your own private spa experience.

 There is a surprising wealth of fascinating things to do about town and in the vast surroundings of Prince Albert, so make sure you book your stay long enough to relax as well as enjoy a few thrilling adventures.

-Want to know where those delicious figs which you enjoyed at breakfast were picked?
-Weltevrede Fig Farm, just 25km outside Prince Albert is a chance to see how figs are harvested, processed and packed.
+Want to know where those delicious figs which you enjoyed at our breakfast @ De Bergkant Lodge were picked?
+Weltevrede Fig Farm, just 25 km outside Prince Albert is a chance to see how figs are harvested, processed and packed.
 Guided hikes over the Swartberg Mountain from the farm into "Die Hel" are on offer during the cooler months where you can see Bushmen art on the rock formations.

 Situated in the exquisite Prince Albert Valley, the family owned and operated, Fernkloof organic wine farm produces handcrafted wines with personality, from organically grown grapes.
-Open for tasting and sales, you are welcomed by Diederik Le Grange the man behind Fernkloof’s winemaking and viticulture and the seventh-generation family man on the farm with a lineage that hails back to the first Huguenots who arrived in the Cape as early as 1671.
-The tasting room is open daily from 10:00 - 16:00 and on Sundays from 10:00 - 14:00 by appointment.
-The farm also prides itself on its 16km hiking or running trail.
+Open for tasting and sales, you are welcomed by Diederik Le Grange, the man behind Fernkloof’s winemaking and viticulture and the seventh-generation family man on the farm with a lineage that hails back to the first Huguenots who arrived in the Cape as early as 1671.
+The tasting room is open daily from 10:00 am - 4:00 pm and on Sundays from 10:00 am - 2:00 pm by appointment.
+The farm also prides itself on its 16 km hiking or running trail.

 Just two kilometers out of town, the Karoo Donkey Sanctuary is the largest donkey rescue centre in Africa.
 When you visit their happy sanctuary you assist them to rehabilitate and rehome rescues from dire circumstances of both the Chinese donkey skin trade and from over-work, abuse and malnourishment as beasts of burden in the cart-horse industry.
 Sir Robert, Amazing Grace and Mona are just some of their rescued stars waiting to meet you!